Hyperlinearity, stability and asymptotic spectral gap of higher rank lattices: Preliminaries: Traces on groups and von Neumann algebras

 If $N\leq M$ is a von Neumann subalgebra (with $1_M\in N$), then $L^2(N,\tau\mid_N)$ is naturally embedded as a closed subspace in $L^2(M,\tau)$.
 As a result, there is an orthogonal projection map, which when restricted to $M$, is denoted by $\mathbb{E}_N:M\to N$.
 This map is called the \emph{conditional expectation} onto $N$.

-Even though the language of general tracial von Neumann algebras will be invaluable to our study, one of the main examples we will be working with is simply the finite-dimensional matrix algebras $M_n(\C)$ with the normalized matrix trace.
+Even though the language of general tracial von Neumann algebras will be invaluable to our study, one of the main examples we will be working with is simply the finite dimensional matrix algebras $M_n(\C)$ with the normalized matrix trace.
 In this case, the $2$-norm is simply the normalized Hilbert--Schmidt norm mentioned in the introduction.

-There are several ways to study approximations of von Neumann algebras by finite-dimensional ones, see \cite{BO} for this beautiful subject.
-For a set $F\subset M$ and $\epsilon>0$, an $(F,\epsilon)$-\emph{hyperfinite approximation} of $(M,\tau)$ is a finite-dimensional (unital) $*$-subalgebra $Q \leq M$ such that the conditional expectation $\mathbb{E}_Q:M\to Q$ satisfies $\| \mathbb E_Q(x) - x \|_2 \leq \epsilon$ for all $x \in F$. $(M,\tau)$ is said to be \emph{hyperfinite} if it admits an $(F,\epsilon)$-hyperfinite approximation for any finite set $F\subset M$ and any $\epsilon>0$.
-Every finite-dimensional von Neumann algebra is hyperfinite in an obvious sense.
+There are several ways to study approximations of von Neumann algebras by finite dimensional ones, see \cite{BO} for this beautiful subject.
+For a set $F\subset M$ and $\epsilon>0$, an $(F,\epsilon)$-\emph{hyperfinite approximation} of $(M,\tau)$ is a finite dimensional (unital) $*$-subalgebra $Q \leq M$ such that the conditional expectation $\mathbb{E}_Q:M\to Q$ satisfies $\| \mathbb E_Q(x) - x \|_2 \leq \epsilon$ for all $x \in F$. $(M,\tau)$ is said to be \emph{hyperfinite} if it admits an $(F,\epsilon)$-hyperfinite approximation for any finite set $F\subset M$ and any $\epsilon>0$.
+Every finite dimensional von Neumann algebra is hyperfinite in an obvious sense.
 Remarkably, Murray and von Neumann proved there exists a unique hyperfinite II$_1$ factor, denoted $\mathcal R$.
 Connes proved the fundamental fact that \emph{amenability} and hyperfiniteness are equivalent \cite{Connes}.

-A more permitting approach for finite-dimensional approximation is given by the following notion. $(M,\tau)$ is said to be \emph{Connes-embeddable} if for any finite $F\subset M$ and $\epsilon>0$ there exists a finite-dimensional tracial von Neumann algebra $Q$, and a linear, almost trace preserving $*$-map $\pi: M\to Q$ which is $(F,\epsilon)$-multiplicative, see \cite[Section 4]{Dog_Thesis} for a discussion regarding this notion.
+A more permitting approach for finite dimensional approximation is given by the following notion. $(M,\tau)$ is said to be \emph{Connes embeddable} if for any finite $F\subset M$ and $\epsilon>0$ there exists a finite dimensional tracial von Neumann algebra $Q$, and a linear, almost trace preserving $*$-map $\pi: M\to Q$ which is $(F,\epsilon)$-multiplicative, see \cite[Section 4]{Dog_Thesis} for a discussion regarding this notion.
 A group $\Gamma$ is hyperlinear if and only if its group von Neumann algebra $L\Gamma$ is Connes embeddable.
 Only recently, non-Connes embeddable finite factors have been established \cite{MIP*=RE}.
 These finite factors, however, are not group von Neumann algebras.

 A key tool in the study of von Neumann algebras in general, and of Connes embeddability in particular, is of \emph{tracial ultraproducts}.
 Throughout this paper, we will fix a non-principal ultrafilter $\omega$ on $\N$.
 We will denote the ultralimit of a bounded sequence of scalars $x_n$ with respect to $\omega$ by $\ultlim{n} x_n$.
 Let $(M_n, \tau_n)$ be a sequence of tracial von Neumann algebras (which for most of our purposes will be $M_n = M_{d_n}(\C)$, for some unbounded sequence $d_n \in \N$).
 The \emph{tracial ultraproduct} is the quotient $\ultprod{n} M_n = \left(\prod_{n \in \N} M_n \right) / \mathcal I_\omega$, where $\prod_{n \in \N} M_n = \{ (x_n)_n | ; \sup_n \| x_n \|_{\op} < \infty \}$ and $\cI_\omega = \{ (x_n) | \ultlim{n} \| x_n \|_{2,\tau_n} = 0\}$.
 Together with the natural ultralimit trace, denoted by $\tau_\omega$, the algebra $\prod_{n \to \omega} M_n$ is a tracial von Neumann algebra.
 A tracial von Neumann algebra $(M,\tau)$ is Connes embeddable if and only if it embeds in a tracial ultraproduct of the matrix algebras $M_n(\C), n \in \N$; equivalently, if it embeds into $\mathcal R^\omega=\prod_{n\to \omega}\mathcal{R}$.